-The disk error-handling threshold option determines how many disk errors can be detected before the disk drive is automatically marked as bad.
-By default, this threshold is set to 10.
+You can configure a disk error-handling threshold to determine how many disk errors or bad sectors can be detected before the disk drive is automatically marked as bad.

-To change the default threshold, use the disk error-handling threshold command.
+The disk error-handling threshold bad-sectors command determines how many bad sectors can be detected before the disk drive is automatically marked as bad.
+By default, this threshold is set to 15.
+To change the default threshold, use the disk error-handling threshold bad-sectors command.
 Specify 0 if you never want the disk drive to be marked as bad.